What parents need to know

 Ultimately, The Simpsons' scripts are terribly clever, and the cast portrays the characters with a sense of wit and care that has catapulted the series into TV legend.
 Just keep in mind that the show is pretty rude.
 Sensitive subjects will come up, and they will be mocked; Bart will always behave in ways that parents would prefer kids not emulate.
 Still, with humor that's by turns sophisticated/satirical and third-grade goofy, The Simpsons is the ideal whole-family show -- so long as you're not easily offended.

 Families can talk about...

-Families can talk about how different cartoon life and reality are.
+Families can talk about how different cartoon life on The Simpsons is from reality.
 Just because a show or movie is animated, does that mean it's OK for kids?
 Why, or why not?

 What does responsibility mean?
 Would Homer and Bart get away with their antics in the real world?
 What types of things do the characters on this show do that people in real life could not?

 How do the Simpsons show each other their true feelings?
 When all is said and done, are they a happy family or a contentious one?